 Along with preferred training center and course, we also recorded the stated reasons for the choice (Table 3).
 The most commonly cited reason is that the individuals "find the work interesting/have a passion for the work" (69%), followed by proximity to home (48%), future expected earnings (44%), and their ability to find accommodation nearby to training center (32%).
-The distribution of responses is fairly similar by gender, although women were significantly more likely than men to cite proximity as a determining factor (50% and 43%, respectively), suggesting that female participants are more geographically constrained than their male peers.
-For younger individuals and those living in a city already, expected earnings was a much more popular response than proximity to household.
-Furthermore, recent school finishers and those with a secondary degree cared more about expected earnings and availability of accommodation nearby than proximity to home.
-Many of these findings may be related to marital and other family decisions.
+The distribution of responses is fairly similar by gender, although women were significantly more likely than men to cite proximity as a determining factor (50% and 43%, respectively), suggesting that female participants are more geographically constrained than their male peers.12 For younger individuals and those living in a city already, expected earnings was a much more popular response than proximity to household.
+Furthermore, recent school finishers and those with a secondary degree cared more about expected earnings may be related to marital and other family decisions.
 To better understand the drivers of vocational demand suggested by these intriguing results, the long-term individual follow-up survey (to be conducted starting in 2011 once all vocational training is complete) will include an extended section on these demographic and family issues.